Skip to content

 Christian Holtzclaw on the Braille Trail by a tree

-Born blind and growing up in the foothills of the Appalachian Mountains, hiking has always been a part of my life.
+As someone who was born blind and grew up in the foothills of the Appalachian Mountains, braille and hiking have always been a part of my life.

 As a small child, I recall climbing the mountains with the help of my white cane and picking berries.
 The sound of the creek, crickets, and sweet smell of honeysuckles were a familiar part of growing up.